 In this tutorial I’ll be demonstrating how you can add a drip effect to any of your vector designs using Adobe Illustrator.
 This is something that can be applied to text, individual letters, logos, icons, or any other vector object.

 The following is a brief overview of the steps taken to add a dripping effect to your vector designs.
-For complete step-by-step instructions I would recommend watching the video tutorial at the top of the page, otherwise you could follow the written steps below.
+For complete step-by-step instructions I would recommend watching the video tutorial below, otherwise you could follow the written steps below.
 This isn’t something that’s too difficult to convey through text.

 Vector Drip Effect